PSFC-HEDP/WRF_Analysis/readme.md

 the calculation it then does is much simpler than for NIF shots;
 it assumes a uniform shell plasma of the given conditions and calculates how thick it would have to be. if it's a pure D implosion, make sure to add the `--secondary` flag to tell it to use a mean birth energy of 15.0 MeV instead of 14.7 MeV.

+by default if AnalyzeCR39 fit a gaussian peak, it will try to fit a skew gaussian peak to the left of that. if it succeeds, it will call it the compression peak and add it to the spectrum plot. for some spectral shapes, doing this doesn't make sense, and thus having that skew gaussian in the spectrum plot is misleading. thus, you can suppress this behavior with the `--suppress_compression_fit` flag.

 if you want you can also include `--show` to display the plots on the screen. by default it just saves them to the first folder that was passed without showing them.